nguyen-td/perceptual-straightening/README.md

 where $N$ refers to the number of dimensions, i.e., $T = N - 1$.

 One assumption that is made in this version is the mean-field approximation (cf. [3]), where the posterior distribution is defined as a *family* of independent distributions.
 This means that information for each node (distance, curvature, acceleration, lapse rate) comes from an independent posterior.
-This assumption is not specified in the paper but we believe it is a plausible one (in any case, the code also contains an option where the posterior is defined as a single big multivariate normal).
+This assumption is not specified in the paper but we believe it is a plausible one (in any case, the code also contains a commented version where the posterior is defined as a single big multivariate normal).
 Under this assumption, the posterior is defined as

 $$q_{\boldsymbol{\phi}}(\boldsymbol{z | n, m}) = \prod^{T}_{j=1} q_j(\boldsymbol{z}_j | \boldsymbol{n, m}).$$